patrcoff/blog/content/posts/so_what_is_an_api.md

 ![Alt text](image.png)

-Now, asside from generally terrible and unsafe code, there is an explicit bug in the library we are using, which we will now find out by running `awsomemaths.add_numbers([1,2,3,4,5])`.
-This results in the error `IndexError: list index out of range`, but the error isn't in our calculator code but rather in the library itself - we are not responsible for fixing it!
-Bonus points if you know what the bug is but that's outside of the scope of this article really.
+Now, asside from being generally terrible and unsafe code (which we as the library user haven't seen anyway), there is an explicit bug in the library we are using, which we will now find out by running `awsomemaths.add_numbers([1,2,3,4,5])`.
+This results in the error `IndexError: list index out of range`, but the error isn't from our calculator code but rather in the library itself - we are not responsible for fixing it!
+Bonus points if you know what the bug is.

 Being good digital citezens however, we report the bug and give the team at awesomemaths the benefit of the doubt.